instil/building-opensearch-index-from-dynamo-db/README.md

   });
 ```

-Assuming you have set up you Lambda in CDK (`yourIndexingLambdaFunction`), you then just need to tell the stream to head off to that lambda:
+Assuming you have set up your Lambda in CDK (`yourIndexingLambdaFunction`), you then just need to tell the stream to head off to that lambda:

 ```
   yourIndexingLambdaFunction.addEventSource(new DynamoEventSource(this.someTable, {